 - The annotation form will appear.
 Fill in the form, starting with the General section.

 - Select an informative Name.
 The name should describe the significance of the event.

 - Select a Data source from your logging accounts.
-This is the relevant Kibana account you want to correlate with your metrics.
+This is the relevant OpenSearch Dashboards account you want to correlate with your metrics.

 Decide which logs should trigger the annotation

-You’ll be using a Kibana search query to select the logs you want to mark on your dashboard.
+You’ll be using a OpenSearch Dashboards search query to select the logs you want to mark on your dashboard.
 They will appear as vertical markers on the dashboard’s timeline to indicate when they were sent.

-Type in a Kibana query in Lucene syntax.
-It’s best if you double-check your query results in Kibana Discover to make sure it is specific enough.
+Type in an OpenSearch Dashboards query in Lucene syntax.
+It’s best if you double-check your query results in OpenSearch Dashboards to make sure it is specific enough.